edubart/nelua-lang/docs/pages/libraries.md

 ## vector

-The vector library provides an efficient dynamic sized array or values.
+The vector library provides an efficient dynamic sized array of values.

+A vector has the following semantics:
-Vector elements starts at index 0 and go up to length-1.
+* Its elements starts at index 0 and go up to its length minus 1.

-A vector should never be passed by value while being modified, otherwise the behavior is undefined, in case this is needed then try the `sequence` library.
+* It should never be passed by value while being modified, otherwise the behavior is undefined, in case this is needed then try the `sequence` library.

-Any failure when growing a vector raises a panic error.
+* Any failure when growing a vector raises an error.
-When checks are enabled, invalid operations (such as out of bounds access) raises a panic error.
-When checks are disabled (on release builds or when pragma `nochecks` is active), invalid operations causes an undefined behavior.

-Vectors by default uses the default allocator unless explicitly told not to do so.

 ### vectorT